TracyChacon/Projects-freeCodeCamp.org/reference.md

 #### 9. Create a Component with Composition

 Now we will look at how we can compose multiple React components together.
-Imagine you are building an app and have created three components: a Navbar, Dashboard, and Footer.
+Imagine you are building an app and have created three components: a `Navbar`, `Dashboard`, and `Footer`.

 To compose these components together, you could create an App parent component which renders each of these three components as children.
 To render a component as a child in a React component, you include the component name written as a custom HTML tag in the JSX.
 For example, in the render method you could write: